-The Charles A. King Trust Postdoctoral Fellowship Award Program is administered by Health Resources in Action.
+Overview: The Charles A. King Trust Postdoctoral Fellowship Award Program is administered by Health Resources in Action.
 Health Resources in Action (HRiA) is a nonprofit organization in Boston that advances public health and medical research.
+Funds are provided by the Charles A. King Trust, Bank of America, N.A., Co-Trustees or other foundation donors.

-In order for Bank of America, Private Bank, as Trustee of the Charles A. King Trust (the "Funder"), and Health Resources in Action (the "Administrator") to carry out our legal responsibilities, we must ask the award recipient (the "Recipient") and the Recipient's institution (the "Institution") to abide by the following:
+In order for Bank of America, Private Bank, as Trustee of the Charles A. King Trust (the "Funder"), and The Medical Foundation at Health Resources in Action (the "Administrator") to carry out our legal responsibilities, we must ask the award recipient (the "Recipient") and the Recipient's institution (the "Institution") as identified in the Application, to read and acknowledge this award agreement (the "Agreement") for Recipient's proposed project submitted to the Administrator (the "Project").
+The Agreement specifies the Recipient's and Institution's obligations for the duration of this award as identified above.